KarthikPrabhu23/CKA-2025/README.md

 ## 4. Create Ingress for Deployment

-Create a new ingress resource named echo in echo-sound namespace With the following tasks:
+Create a new ingress resource named `echo` in `echo-sound` namespace.
+With the following tasks:
-Expose the deployment with a service named echo-service on http://example.org/echo using Service port 8080 type=NodePort The availability of Service echo-service can be checked using the following command which should return 200:
+Expose the deployment with a service named `echo-service` on `http://example.org/echo` using `Service port 8080 type=NodePort`
+The availability of Service `echo-service` can be checked using the following command which should return 200:

 **Tasks:**
 - Create service named `echo-service` with `type=NodePort` on port 8080